Your Telstra phone service is being permanently switched off.

 What Is Telstra DOT?

 DOT is a closed, Telstra-managed hosted voice service bundled with fixed broadband.
-One bill, one support number, one piece of hardware -- Telstra handled provisioning, maintenance, and support.
+One bill, one support number, one piece of hardware, Telstra handled provisioning, maintenance, and support.
 Calls run over your broadband connection as VoIP, not over the old copper PSTN network.

 It is not a standard SIP trunk.
-It is not a self-service hosted PBX.
+It is not a self-service cloud phone system.
 You cannot configure it like a regular VoIP service, connect a third-party phone system on top of it, or provision anything yourself.
 Want to add a line?
 Call Telstra.
 Want to change your call routing?
-Use CallConductor -- Telstra's web and tablet app -- or call Telstra.
+Use CallConductor, Telstra's web and tablet app, or call Telstra.

 The hardware is a rebranded Netgear router (the Telstra Business Gateway) that applies QoS to prioritise voice traffic over internet traffic on the same connection.
-You must use this device -- substituting your own router is not supported.
+You must use this device, substituting your own router is not supported.
 IP phones come provisioned through Telstra's platform and will not work on another provider's infrastructure.

 DOT supports up to 9 lines at one site.
 On-net calls between DOT phones on the same account are free.
 The call management app (CallConductor) handles business hours and after-hours profiles, hunt groups, voicemail, and an optional Virtual Receptionist ($10/month extra) for basic IVR menus.